-Augustana University's Master of Arts in Special Education (SPED) programs in K-12 SPED and Early Childhood SPED are designed for candidates who already have a teaching degree.
+Augustana University's Master of Education in Special Education (SPED) programs in K-12 SPED and Early Childhood SPED are designed for candidates who already have a teaching degree.
 The required coursework reflects South Dakota's required content for endorsements in either Early Childhood Special Education (ECSE), or K-12 Special Education.
 Endorsements in South Dakota are ONLY available to teachers in South Dakota.

 An online degree from Augustana University does not lead to immediate teacher licensure or endorsement in any state, except South Dakota.
-Even in South Dakota, the SPED 650 Practicum is required.
-This course is only available to certified teachers in South Dakota AND seeking to add a SPED endorsement in South Dakota.